 The protest process is the same statewide

-Every Texas county runs the same legal process: the county appraisal district proposes a value, you protest by the deadline, evidence is exchanged, and the case settles informally or goes before an appraisal review board.
-What differs by county is the appraisal district you file with and the portal you use.
+Every Texas county runs the same legal process: the county appraisal district proposes a value, you protest by the deadline, evidence is exchanged, and the case can resolve informally or go before an appraisal review board.
+What differs by county is the appraisal district you file with, the portal you use, and the local evidence that matters.

 - Deadline: May 15, or 30 days after your notice is delivered — whichever is later (Tax Code §41.44)